Undergraduate Fees and Charges

 Schedule of Fees (2018)

 (including GST where applicable)

-Confirmation of Residency Fee of $1,000 for returning students to be paid by 15 November 2016 confirms a place at Queen’s College and is deducted from the 1st Semester Fees.
+Confirmation of Residency Fee of $1,000 for returning students to be paid before departure at the end of Semester 2 which confirms a place at Queen’s College and is deducted from the 2019 1st Semester Fees.

 First Year Fees

 - Confirmation of Residency Fee: $1,000 (this fee is deducted from the Annual Fee if place is accepted.)